 Studies involving animals must describe procedures used to comply with all legal and ethical requirements of the institution(s) at which, and in the jurisdictions under which, the work was done.
 Manuscripts that do not contain this information will not be reviewed.

-Statements and opinions (including specific drug dosages) expressed in Wound Management & Prevention are those of the authors and do not necessarily reflect those of the Editor, the Publisher, or any associated organizations (such as the Association for the Advancement of Wound Care).
-The Editor, Publisher, and the journal deny responsibility for such materials; they do not guarantee, warrant, or endorse any product or service advertised in this publication nor guarantee any claim made by the manufacturer of such product or service.
+Statements and opinions (including specific drug dosages) expressed in WMP are those of the authors and do not necessarily reflect those of the Editors or the Publisher.
+The Editors, Publisher, and the Journal deny responsibility for such materials; they do not guarantee, warrant, or endorse any product or service advertised in this publication nor guarantee any claim made by the manufacturer of such product or service.

 A few common concerns: All abbreviations must be spelled out when first used followed by the abbreviation in parentheses.
 Similarly, proprietary product name(s) and applicable copyright or trademark information should be included once in the body of the manuscript (not in the title or abstract), followed by the generic name in parentheses, which is then used throughout the remainder of the manuscript.

-Before submitting the manuscript, authors are encouraged to contact the Editor by email or phone.
+Before submitting the manuscript, authors are encouraged to contact the Managing Editor by email (email@example.com).
 In addition, prospective authors may want to discuss their ideas with the Clinical Editor or Editorial Board members, whose names are published in every print issue and on the website.

 II.
 Preparing the Manuscript

 All manuscripts follow the same general format outlined below and are based on the AMA Manual of Style guidelines.
-The Editors of Wound Management & Prevention hesitate to put restrictions on word count.
+The Editors of WMP hesitate to put restrictions on word count.
 Manuscripts typically range from 2000 to 10 000 words, including references; the generally accepted manuscript length is 18 to 25 typewritten, double-spaced pages (not including tables and figures).
 Occasionally, references and tables/figures may be placed online only to conserve space in the print journal.